|6||Koenigs Wusterhausen, Brandenburg|

 |Air pollution level||Air quality index||Main pollutant|

-PM2.5 concentration in Stuttgart air is currently 1 times above the WHO annual air quality guideline value
+PM2.5 concentration in Stuttgart air currently meets the WHO annual air quality guideline value

 Good 26 US AQI

 |Monday, Oct 3|

 Interested in hourly forecast?
 Get the app

 Stuttgart is the largest city in the German state of Baden-Württemberg and also is regarded as its capital.
 It is located in the fertile Neckar River valley and is about one hour’s drive away from the Black Forest.
 At the end of 2019, it had an estimated metropolitan population of 5.3 million people.
 This makes it the sixth-largest city in Germany.